GAME RESULTGame Result

 Edogawa Shakes!?

-There were probably many people who were surprised by the overwhelming victory of 3-0 in the first match of the quarterfinals against Marinos (Yokohama International), which was unexpected.
-Although there is a difference in the situation between Tokyo, who is in the middle of the league, and Marinos, who has not regained their "game sense" during the league break, the news of a J2 team winning by a large margin against a J1 team that has gathered star players like shining stars was certainly "shocking".
-As a result, in order for Tokyo to advance to the semifinals, they need to keep Marinos within a 2-point difference (in the case of a 3-point difference: the match will go into extra time and be decided by a golden goal, in the case of a 4-point difference or more: Marinos will advance to the semifinals) in the second match of the quarterfinals to be held at Edogawa (Ku Athletics Stadium).
-A total of 5,208 spectators gathered to watch this big match, and even before the match, the "goal end" of both teams engaged in intense cheering battles in the stands.
-It was an unprecedented experience for Edogawa to have such a large number of spectators, and the venue was filled with an excited atmosphere as if it was shaking due to the tension before the match and the enthusiasm of the great support.
+Many were surprised by the unexpected shutout victory with a large margin of 3-0 in the first quarterfinal match against Marinos (Yokohama International).
+Although there is a difference in the situation between Tokyo, who is in the middle of the league, and Marinos, who has not regained their "game sense" during the league break, the news of a J2 team winning by a large margin against a J1 team with star players like shining stars was certainly "shocking".
+As a result, in order for Tokyo to advance to the semifinals, they need to keep Marinos within a 2-point difference (in case of a 3-point difference: the game will go into overtime and the winner will be decided by a golden goal, in case of a 4-point difference or more: Marinos will advance to the semifinals) in the second quarterfinal match to be held at Edogawa (Ku Athletics Stadium).
+The audience gathered to watch this big match reached a total of 5,208 people, and even before the game, the "goal ends" of both teams were engaged in a fierce cheering battle in the stands.
+There has never been a game with this many spectators at Edogawa, and the venue was filled with an excited atmosphere of tension and intense cheering before the game even started.

 The revengeful Marinos, who suffered a major defeat in the first match (on the 20th), held an unprecedented emergency meeting for 90 minutes the following day and boldly declared that they would adopt a super attacking "unconventional 4-top" formation.
 Although there is a sense of losing composure, the determination of coach De La Cruz to "come back from a 3-point deficit no matter what" is evident.
 While a 3-point advantage is a very significant advantage, when weighing the defensive strength of Tokyo without Sandro and the attacking power of Marinos, it cannot be said to be completely safe, and when thinking calmly, it even became somewhat worrisome.